AbstractSDK/cw-orchestrator/docs/src/integrations/daemon.md

 ## Additional tools

 The `Daemon` environment provides a bunch of tools for you to interact in a much easier way with the blockchain.
-Here is a non-exhaustive list :
+Here is a non-exhaustive list:
 - Send usual transactions:
   ```rust
 {{#include ../../../cw-orch-daemon/examples/daemon-capabilities.rs:send_tx}}